Creative Ways to Celebrate National Nursing Assistants Appreciation Week

 Remember, the details count for each CNA, so each healthcare facility should evaluate what gift would be best received by their nursing assistants.

-Overall, relaxing, meditating, and practicing mindfulness help CNAs better get the most out of their workday and thus provide the best care for patients.
+Overall, relaxing, meditating, and practicing mindfulness help CNAs get the most out of their workday and thus provide the best care for patients.

 We hope that every healthcare facility finds a way to celebrate its CNAs and, above all, recognize the indispensable work that these nursing professionals do on a daily basis.